frederic-perez/AmE-dictionary/data/idioms.md

 __plead the Fifth (Amendment)__ :two: (plead the 5th) __1__ To refuse to testify against oneself in court, in accordance with the rights guaranteed by the Fifth Amendment to the United States Constitution. _The alleged kingpin of the east coast drug cartel simply pled the Fifth after every question the prosecution put to him._ __2__ By extension, to refuse to answer a question or provide information, especially if doing so may incriminate or embarrass oneself. _Just plead the Fifth if your mom asks where you’ve been all night!_
 __pocket protector__ A thin plastic sheath that fits into the breast pocket of one’s shirt to hold pens and other small instruments and protect the pocket from stains or tears. _A techno-nerd with a pocket protector who turns out to be a hero._
 __poetry in motion__ Something that is very elegant, graceful, and/or beautiful to observe, especially dance or the performing arts. _The ballet was sublime to watch, truly poetry in motion._
+__point being__ The phrase _point being_ is used to refer to the conclusion or main idea of an argument or discussion.
+It is used to indicate that the speaker is summarizing their argument or bringing the discussion to a close.
+__poker face__
+__ponder on (something)__ To give great consideration to something; to ruminate or think about something very deeply. _We sat pondering on various ways to improve our business model when Janet suddenly came up with a brilliant idea._
+__Ponzi scheme__
 __poor man’s__ :three::hammer: _She looked every bit the poor man’s Pamela Anderson._
+__pop in__ :two::hammer: _Pop in for a casual meal._
 __pop up__ To suddenly appear or become available. _Problems started popping up as soon as the software went live._ _He might pop up in this movie in the tail end._
 __popcorn flick__ A film that is entertaining to watch but is generally not of a very high quality or rich in emotional or intellectual depth. _A: “So what movie do you want to go see later?”
 B: “I don’t feel like watching anything too heavy or complex—let’s just see whatever popcorn flick is out.”_
+__poster child__
-__Potemkin village__ Something that is made to seem very grand, elaborate, or prosperous for the purposes of impressing others, but which in reality has no real worth or substance.
+__Potemkin village__ :two: Something that is made to seem very grand, elaborate, or prosperous for the purposes of impressing others, but which in reality has no real worth or substance.
 __pounce (up)on someone or something__ :two::hammer:
+__power play__ __2__ An action, behavior, or strategy intended to assert, enhance, or exaggerate one’s power, authority, or influence. _It’s just a power play—he’s moving the shifts around purely to show that he’s the one who can._
+__power washing__
-__practice makes perfect__ _Prov.
+__practice makes perfect__ :three: _Prov.
 Cliché_ :two: Doing something over and over again is the only way to learn to do it well. _Child: How come you’re so good at peeling potatoes?
 Father: I did it a lot in the army, and practice makes perfect._
 __prick up (one’s) ears__ :two::hammer:
 __prior to__ _prep_ Before. _Prior to this episode._
+__prone to__
 __prop up__ _But with her leg propped up._
 __psyched__ Extremely surprised, excited, or nervous.
 Feeling a very strong emotion.
 __publicity hound__ Someone who seeks to have the attention of the public constantly focused on him- or herself, typically by means of attracting media coverage. _The former actor’s run at politics is seen by many as just another stunt by a publicity hound desperate to keep the spotlight on himself._